davecranwell/davecranwell.github.io/_posts/2018-03-27-kss-webpack-pattern-libraries.md

 */
 ```

-That `{% raw %}{{> "foo" }}{% endraw %}` syntax is Handlebars "partial" syntax. `foo` corresponds to the value defined for each pattern's `Styleguide:` property.
+That `{% raw %}{{> "foo" }}{% endraw %}` is Handlebars "partial" syntax. `foo` corresponds to the value defined for each pattern's `Styleguide:` property.
 Partials can take parameters and operate as wrappers/blocks too, these are useful for supplying other content for your examples.

 ## KSS-webpack-plugin